pnorman411/school_district_analysis/README.md

 Replacing the ninth grade scores with NaN had the following affect:

     * No change in the math and reading scores by grade other than changing the 9th grade score to "nan."
-All other grades for Thomas High School and other high schools remained the same.

-    * Upon initial inspection, it appears that the scores by school spending did not change since the percentages are rounded to the nearest whole number.
-The passing percentages for the spending range of $630-$644 per student changed minimally from 73.48 to 73.46 for math, 84.39 to 84.32 for reading, and from 62.86 to 62.78 for the overall passing rate.
+    * The passing percentages for the spending range of $630-$644 per student changed from:
+        * 73.48 to 73.46 for math
+        * 84.39 to 84.32 for reading
+        * 62.86 to 62.78 for the overall passing rate

-    * The scores by school size return the same whole number percentages.
-The passing percentages for the medium (1000-2000) school size changed minimally from 93.60 to 93.58 for math, 96.79 to 96.73 for reading, and from 90.62 to 90.56 for the overall passing rate.
+    * The passing percentages for the medium (1000-2000) school size changed from:
+        * 93.60 to 93.58 for math
+        * 96.79 to 96.73 for reading
+        * 90.62 to 90.56 for the overall passing rate

-    * The scores by school type return the same whole number percentages.
-The passing percentages for Charter schools changed minimally from 93.62 to 93.61 for math, 96.59 to 96.55 for reading, and from 90.43 to 90.39 for the overall passing rate.
+    * The passing percentages for Charter schools changed from:
+        * 93.62 to 93.61 for math
+        * 96.59 to 96.55 for reading
+        * 90.43 to 90.39 for the overall passing rate

 ## Summary of Changes to the School District Analysis